arjunakula/CS269-NLG/README.md

 # VQG Inference and Qualitative Anslysis

 You can direclty run the jupyter notebook 'CS269_demo2.ipynb' to infer and perform qualitative analysis

+# Sample Generation Output

+Please see the data in the folder 'OOD_data'

+# Converting Caption Output from VQG to Question using our Rule-based Approach

+cd practNLPTools-1.0/

+python convert_caption_to_question.py input_captions.txt output_captions.txt